Private members-only forum

 I ended up having everything documented, which cost about $3-6 but saved me a lot more in the long run.

 NAL, but from what I've read, you should document everything.
-That said, definitely get a lawyer to look at the specifics.
+That's the general rule anyway, exceptions exist.

 NAL, but from what I've read, you should document everything.
-That said, definitely get a lawyer to look at the specifics.
+Standard disclaimer: talk to an actual attorney for your case.

 Have you tried reaching out to your state's consumer protection office?
 They sometimes have free resources or mediation services.